abbaadamulele001-maker/BIOINFORMATICS-ASSIGNMENT-/README.md

 - C++

 ## Contributors
-- Abba Adamu
+- Abba Adamu Lele
-- Aisha Tushehunu
+- Aishatu shehu nuhu
-- Member 3
+- Raufa Ahmad dashe
-- Member 4
+- halima Ibrahim bunu

 ## Purpose
 The purpose of this assignment is to demonstrate the use of different programming languages in bioinformatics and collaborative work using GitHub.